LycorisDev/c_game_cimmerian/README.md

 The aim isn't to make it a commercial project, although that's not out of the question neither.
 The purpose is to experiment and scratch my low level itch.

+## Levels

+The Olafur level is a museum where each painting leads to another mini-world.
+This level has been entirely created by [Lucie-Kin](https://github.com/Lucie-Kin), a friend of mine.
+I've only added an easter egg to the elevator.

 ## Commands

 Move forward: W or UP arrow key